vyaslabs/openMed/Iatros/README.md

-Iatros is telemedicine (from last mile ayas to  module of OpenMed project.
+Iatros is telemedicine project (for last mile healtcare delivery)

 //here we will add all the required modules